CenturyLinkCloud/mdw/mdw/build.md

   - Commit (with `[skip ci]`) and push merged CHANGELOG.md
   - Update the new release on GitHub (https://github.com/CenturyLinkCloud/mdw/releases), copying the notes from updated CHANGELOG.md

-11. Create and publish Docker image
-    - Log into 143 and `su - mdwapp`, then go to directory with cloned Git repo (/app/prod/jack/mdw/mdw).
-    - git pull
-    - Create docker image with following command: docker build --build-arg version=6.1.04 -t mdwcore/mdw:6.1.04 .   (update with actual MDW version)
-    - Log into docker using the following command (use your Docker Hub credentials when it prompts you) docker login
-    - Publish image to Docker repository with command docker push mdwcore/mdw:6.1.0X   (update with actual MDW version)

-12. Run task 1, 2, 4 & 7 and commit the files right away for the post-release snapshot (to prevent another commit from auto-publishing).
+11. Run task 1, 2, 4 & 7 and commit the files right away for the post-release snapshot (to prevent another commit from auto-publishing).
     - Mark snapshot release as "This is a pre-release" on GitHub

-13. See mdw-ctl-internal build.md.
+12. See mdw-ctl-internal build.md.

 13. - Upgrade mdw-demo
    - Wait until new build is searchable on Maven Central: